heymichellemac/heymichellemac-hugo/content/blog/2022/03/essay-inspiration-repository.md

 Review your inspiration repository often.
 Add things and remove things as your tastes develop.
 Once you have developed your repository, you won't be stuck for inspiration the next time you're working on a design.

-> **Tools for creating your inspiration repository: Figma, Notion, Pinterest, Behance**
+Note: Tools for creating your inspiration repository: Figma, Notion, Pinterest, Behance.